 Looking for a home, particularly for the first time, is an exciting time in your life.
 However, you should not let this cloud your judgment.
 A clear-headed mind when you are making a large purchase is best.
-This requires long-term thinking, which can prevent misunderstandings later on.
-There are various options for you to hold the title to your new home.
+Requires long-term thinking, which can prevent misunderstandings later on.
+There are various options for you to hold the property title to your new home.

 Those unmarried will find this particularly important.
 You should not merely assume equal ownership is the only way.
 You can pick the way that you and the other person find the fairest.

 On the other hand, the party on the title has no financial stake.
 It is also important to note that the name on the deed determines ownership and not the mortgage.
 Should the relationship end, you walk away with nothing, even if you have put in sweat equity and money.
 The property’s owner can do whatever he/she wishes, including selling it (and pocketing all of the proceedings), and leaving it to whomever he/she chooses in the event of that person’s death.

-Ownership is split equally when you hold the title as joint tenants.
+Ownership is split amongst ownership when you hold the title as joint tenants.
 Both names are on the title and have the same financial stakes and responsibilities.
 Should one person die, the property automatically transfers to the other.
 The process skips a time consuming and potentially costly probate.
 It also avoids nasty estate battles.

-Tenants in common
+Tenants in Common

 The situation creates potential complications that you can ease by spelling out your wishes in your will.
 For instance, you may want the other person to live in the home after you pass on.

 Changing the Property Title